-Mike: Oh, it took, see, the first conversation when she said, "We're gonna adopt," and I said, "No, no, no, no. Let me tell you how it's gonna go," that was in November 1998 and our first daughter, Jayla was born April 2002.
-Now what happened in the course of that time is that Kristen, we had arguments about this, but Kristen received some valuable advice and the advice was, you need to stop fighting him on this and just start praying for him, praying for his heart.
-And again, it wasn't hard-hearted, it was just kinda, it was just being a guy, let me put it that way.
+Mike: Oh, it took, see, the - the first conversation when she said, “We’re gonna adopt,” and I said, “No, no, no, no. Let me tell you how we’re gonna - it’s gonna go.”
+That was in November 1998 and our first daughter, Jayla was born April 2002.
+Now what happened in the - in the course of that time is that Kristin, we had arguments about this, but Kristin received some valuable advice and the advice was, “You need to stop fighting him on this and just start praying for him, praying for his heart.”
+And again, it wasn’t hard-hearted, it was just kinda - it was just being a guy, let me put it that way.
 And you know, it - God changed my heart.
 There were people that came into my life at different times who were adoptive fathers or foster parents and they spoke truth.
 And I didn’t even realize they were speaking truth to me.
 It was just, they were sharing their story and it made me realize, “Wow, this is really cool.”
 This is something that - that you know, it just - my heart was changing, you know?

-Jim: Let me talk to you, Kristen about that feeling.
+Jim: Well let me talk to you, Kristin, about that feeling.
 I mean, you had these deep desires.
-Some people, some wives at that point might get frustrated and actually apply more pressure to their husbands, which probably won't get the outcome that they're looking for.
+Some people, some wives at that point might get frustrated and actually apply more pressure to their husbands, which probably won’t get the outcome that they’re looking for.
 How did you discern what to do and to, like in some ways, back off and begin to pray?
 That takes a lot of maturity.

-Kristin: I think that, that is directly the Holy Spirit.
-I'm a fighter, so that's me.
-I win everything and it was my mom that said, "This is not one you want to win that way."
-So it was her advice to back off--
+Kristin: I think that that is directly the Holy Spirit.
+I’m a fighter, so that’s me.
+I win everything, so - and it was my mom that said, “This is not one you want to win that way.”
+So it was her advice to back off...

 Jim: Was it hard?

-Kristin: --and to pray.
+Kristin: ...and to pray.
 You know what?
 It was hard at first, but I realized that she was absolutely right.
 If we brought a child into our home, I wanted it to be our child together, not just another battle that I won.
-And so, it was easier as time went on, because when he talks about his heart changing, he didn't realize his heart was changing, but I did.
-I could see CCM magazine, Steven Curtis Chapman did an article about adopting his first child and I could see him reading it and I thought, "Oh, I'm so excited," but I didn't say anything.
-And so--
+And so, it was easier as time went on, because when he talks about his heart changing, he didn’t realize his heart was changing, but I did.
+I could see.
+Um,, Steven Curtis Chapman did an article about adopting his first child and I could see him reading it and I thought, “Oh, I’m so excited,” but I didn’t say anything.
+And so...

 Jim: Oh, that’s great restraint.